Another one of the best!

 Wow, what a surprise this was!
 The results turned out to be very similar.
 I had thought that this one was going to at least beat the other by at least a few degrees, but here the temperature readings were almost identical.
 When at idle, there was only a difference of 1 degree where the NT-H1 was 35oC and the MX-2 was 34oC.
 But at load, there was no difference to be noticed.
 Both readings were at 48oC surprisingly.
 For a little bit, I thought I had made a mistake and used the same compound for both tests, so I had to re-run the tests to see if I was wrong or the results were really identical.
 But to my surprise again, they were identical.
 So, I averaged the temperature readings out that got the results as mentioned.

-Arctic Silver grease is very hard to wipe off and it gets all over your hands and sometimes on the processor itself (any thermal compound is hard to clean off of the pins of the processor, so make sure you don't get any on there).
+Arctic Silver grease is very hard to wipe off and it gets all over your hands and sometimes on the processor itself (any thermal compound is hard to clean off of the pins of the processor, so make sure you don’t get any on there).
 I got very good results with the AMD Athlon 64 X2 6000+ processor.
 The MX-2 costs about $30 online for the 30g syringe.
 30g will last you a very long time.
-You can apply it on many different computers.
+You can apply it to many different computers.

 The test results were very surprising and the only difference was at idle by only 1 degree.
-Therefore, I would highly recommend this MX-2 if you want something that goes on easy, works great, lasts long and comes in a very big syringe.
+Therefore, I would highly recommend this MX-2 if you want something that goes on easy, works great, lasts long, and comes in a very big syringe.
 This 30g syringe even comes out to be cheaper if you take the cost and divide it by the number of regular 4g syringes.
 So it turns out to be roughly $4 per 4g which is about $2 cheaper.
-You seriously don't have anything to lose here.
+You seriously don’t have anything to lose here.